Spot Factoring vs Contract Factoring for Trucking Companies

 Why choose a freight factoring company?

-Trucking is a unique business needing road experience, good managerial skills and continuous funding to operate it well.
-Because it is a capital intense industry, reliable funding ranks high as a daily concern for many owners of trucking companies.
-After all, if there are no funds available to pay drivers or put fuel in the tank, your truck(s) will be left idle with places to go but no means to get there.
+Trucking is a unique business that needs road experience, good managerial skills, and continuous funding to operate well.
+Because it is a capital-intensive industry, reliable funding ranks high as a daily concern for many owners of trucking companies.
+After all, if no funds are available to pay drivers or put fuel in the tank, your truck(s) will be left idle with places to go but no means to get there.
 To succeed, truck company owners need a dependable source of funding that provides easy access to working capital when it is most needed – every day!

 Freight factoring companies are specialists in transportation financing.
 They understand your business – how it works, the challenges you face every day, and the need for convenient, reliable funding that’s easy to manage.
-The products and services provided by these specialized factoring companies for trucking are designed for the seamless provision of reliable funding, cost effectively and without hassle.
+The products and services these specialized factoring companies provide for trucking are designed to seamlessly provide reliable funding, cost effectively, and without hassle.

 When you partner with a freight factoring company, you get the backing of several professional teams to support your business.
 An industry experienced accounts receivable team manages collections courteously to protect your company’s customer relations while maximizing efficiency.
 A credit department is on hand to guide you through risk management and help protect your company against bad debt (customers who won’t pay).
-A dedicated Account Manager is assigned to your company to coordinate team activities on your account, streamline processes and ensure ease of use.
-To further support managing your business, freight factoring companies provide a bucket full of extra tools, information and additional services.
+A dedicated team is assigned to your company to coordinate activities on your account, streamline processes, and ensure ease of use.
+To further support managing your business, freight factoring companies provide a bucket full of extra tools, information, and additional services.
 These include:

 Tools: